-In addition to factors such as finances and family dynamics playing a role in generating some feelings of sadness and anxiety, holidays can be triggers of memories that can also be linked to difficult emotions.
+In addition to factors such as finances and family dynamics playing a role in generating some feelings of depression and anxiety, holidays can be triggers of memories that can also be linked to difficult emotions.
 When we have experienced loss, such as a death, divorce, relocation, seeing commercials on television, decorating the house, or even certain smells associated with the holiday season, can bring up memories that leave us with a sense of despair or loneliness.
-So, what can we do about this to make the holiday season more palatable?
-Maybe even helping us get a bit into the “holiday spirit.”
+So, what can we to manage stress during the holiday season?

 - Remember your basic needs: get enough sleep and maintain a balanced diet in order to keep your physical self in a place of strength.

 - Get those endorphins going.
 Regular exercise can help create those “happy chemicals” in your brain to help combat depressive states.